phaubertin/jinue/doc/init-process.md

 Messages will be added to this endpoint that will allow file and anonymous mappings to be added through the loader.
-This will be done to provide support for a dynamic loader so the application can get a full accounting of what has been mapped into its address space, including by the dynamic loader, through the `JINUE_MSG_GET_MEMINFO` message.
+This will be done to provide support for a dynamic loader so the initial process can get a full accounting of what has been mapped into its address space, including by the dynamic loader, through the `JINUE_MSG_GET_MEMINFO` message.
 This would also allow an application or a dynamic loader to take advantage of the abilities of a chain loader that follows this protocol, for example a chain loader's abilities to read files from a disk or a network.